 The most typical way is to adopt a performance-based financial bonus.
 Usually, it is either individual or collective.
 Although financial stimuli are the simplest way to motivate your team to seek continuous improvement, they certainly won't inspire them to adopt it as a frame of mind.
 Not to mention that it may create competition that can result in a drop of information sharing between individuals who chase the bonus and don't want their team members to surpass them.

-From our experience, a far more effective stimulus to inspire continuous improvement is the personal example.
-Leading by example has proven to be among the most successful management tactics and it fully applies in this case as well.
+From our experience, what makes you a good continuous improvement manager is a personal example.
+Leading by example has proven to be one of the most successful management tactics and it fully applies in this case as well.
 How can you ask your team to continuously improve when you are not doing it yourself?

 Show passion for continuous improvement and agitate your team members to follow your example.
 Give them an intrinsic drive to seek excellence in everything they do and help them find the soft spot between personal and process efficiency.
 Create an environment that tolerates mistakes and encourages experimentation.